-That said, these days it’s really easy to find faucets with sprayers built right into the nozzle – both in contemporary and traditional style faucets.
-On the whole, kitchen faucets are trending smaller and more streamlined, with fewer handles and add-ons, so moving the sprayer from the far side of the sink to the spigot of the faucet is a natural evolutionary step.
+That said, these days it’s really easy to find faucets with sprayers built right into the nozzle.
+On the whole, kitchen faucets are trending smaller and more streamlined, with fewer handles and add-ons.
+Moving the sprayer from the side of the sink to the spigot of the faucet is a natural evolutionary step.
 That said, combining a sink and sprayer can be done in a few different ways.
 The first – pull out sprayers – essentially turn the whole end of the spigot into a sprayer.
-When in place, it works just the same as a normal faucet, but the head is attached to a flexible hose concealed within the faucet and can be pulled out from the neck of the faucet and held like a traditional sprayer, usually with a push button to change from a regular flow to a spray.
+When in place, it works just the same as a normal faucet.
+But the head is attached to a flexible hose concealed within the faucet.
+You can pull it out from neck of the faucet and hold it like a traditional sprayer, usually with a push button to change from a regular flow to a spray.

 Pull Down Sprayer

 Pull down faucets are similar.
-They also have spray hoses built into the neck of the faucet, but rather than having the whole head of the faucet be grippable, the sprayer encompasses only the very tip of the spigot.
-On the one hand, this is a bit more awkward to hold, but the smaller size and modified design of the sprayer allows for a greater variety of faucet designs.
-Where pull out faucets are restricted to having a long, straight segment in the neck, pull down faucets can have more traditionally curved shapes.
+They also have spray hoses built into the neck of the faucet.
+But rather than a fully-grabbable faucet head, the sprayer encompasses only the tip of the spigot.
+On the one hand, this is a bit more awkward to hold.
+But the smaller size and modified design of the sprayer allows for a greater variety of faucet designs.
+Pull-out faucets are restricted to having a long, straight segment in the neck; pull-down faucets can have more traditionally curved shapes.

 Coil-Style Commercial Faucet And Sprayer

-Pull out and pull down faucets comprise the vast majority of ways to incorporate a sprayer into the faucet itself, but there is a third option: industrial-inspired, professional grade faucets.
-These have become popularized in high-end design and are a favorite of cooks who get a lot of use out of their kitchens.
+Most faucets with built-in sprayers fall into one of these two categories.
+But there is a third option: industrial-inspired, professional-grade faucets.
+These have become popularized in high-end kitchens and are a favorite of serious cooks.
 Rather than concealing the metal spray hoses within the neck of the faucet, the hoses are the neck of the faucet – usually clipped to a metal hook and wrapped with a simple, flexible metal coil.
-These types of sprayers are by far the most flexible and easy to use, typically with large metal levers rather than small buttons to activate the sprayer.
-The coils allow the sprayer to hang free at all times, so it’s easy to grab, point, and spray wherever you need it, at any time.
-The main drawback of these faucets is that they’re often much larger than conventional residential faucets, but if you tend to get a lot of use out of your sprayer, or switch between spray and flow a lot, it can be well worth making the switch.
+These types of sprayers are by far the most flexible and easy to use; they typically have large metal levers to activate the sprayer rather than small buttons.
+The coils allow the sprayer to hang free, so it’s easy to grab, point, and spray wherever you need.
+The main drawback?
+They’re much larger than conventional faucets, and work best with industrial steel sinks.
+But if you get a lot of use out of your sprayer, it’s worth making the switch.